 In general, the scale and duration of the discovery phase will depend on how big the software project will be.
 It is based on the input or how much you've managed to achieve during the initiation stage.

-No matter which scenario it is, the discovery phase begins by discussing the project and going further into the details of what the product needs.
+No matter which scenario it is, the discovery session begins by discussing the project and going further into the details of what the product needs.

 - Deliverables: reviewing what was achieved during project initiation